 Amsterdam is famous for many things, but most often you can hear

-- Tulips – The Netherland is famous for their Tulips and there are multiple ways to enjoy them: Keukenhof, Tulip Museum or Flower Market.
+- Tulips – The Netherland is famous for its Tulips and there are multiple ways to enjoy them: Keukenhof, Tulip Museum or Flower Market.
 I recommend you to go to Keukenhof but it’s open only from 21.03 – 19.05

 - Red Light District – almost anyone visiting Amsterdam go to this famous part of the town.
 It’s located in the city center and you can find